The Easiest Ways To Protect Your Skin From Sun Damage This Summer

 - Freckles.
 We know them as the cute small spots on our face and body, but freckles are technically an overproduction of melanin thanks to UV stimulation (and a bit of genetics, too), which is why they appear more prominent after a day out in the sun and tend to fade in the winter months.

 - Age spots.
-Larger brown spots that are freckle-ish but don't fade are called age spots, sun spots, or solar lentinges.
+Larger brown spots that are freckle-ish but don't fade are called age spots, sun spots, or solar lentinges2.
 These usually show up on the areas that get the most sun and tend to get darker with age.
 They're not cancerous, but they're something to keep an eye on: Tell your doctor if you notice changes in texture, shape, or color.

 - Wrinkles.
-Laugh lines, crow's feet—call it what you will, but wrinkles can appear prematurely thanks to excessive time in the sun, which frays the fibers that keep your skin firm and elastic and speeds up the aging process.
+Laugh lines, crow's feet—call it what you will, but wrinkles can appear prematurely thanks to excessive time in the sun, which frays the fibers that keep your skin firm and elastic3 and speeds up the aging process.
 Over time, this damage shows up as sagging, crepey, wrinkled skin.

 Other signs aren't as easy to spot.
 A dermatologist can examine you from head to toe to look for clues of sun damage, but don't hesitate to see your doc if you notice any out-of-the-ordinary changes like irregular pigmentation and new moles.